Whats Poppin: Remix

 A remix of the song featuring Canadian rapper Tory Lanez and fellow American rappers DaBaby and Lil Wayne was released on June 24, 2020.
-The remix reached number two on the US Billboard Hot 100 for the chart dated July 11, 2020, while "Rockstar", another song by DaBaby, was still on top.
+The remix reached number two on the US Billboard Hot 100 for the chart dated July 11, 2020, behind DaBaby's own "Rockstar".
 It stayed there for two non-consecutive weeks.
-It became Harlow's and Lanez's first top-ten song on the chart, as well as DaBaby's third and Lil Wayne's 25th song to do so.
-The remix was nominated for the Collaboration Song of 2020 award at the 46th People's Choice Awards.
-The remix was nominated for Top Rap Song at the 2021 Billboard Music Awards.
+It became Harlow's and Lanez's first top-ten song on the chart, as well as DaBaby's third and Lil Wayne's 25th.
+The remix was nominated for the Collaboration Song of 2020 award at the 46th People's Choice Awards. as well as the Top Rap Song at the 2021 Billboard Music Awards.